 Whatever you’re doing, make sure you have a written note of this and the rationale behind it.

 4. The Right People in Place

-You need to make sure the right people are doing the right job.
+It would help if you made sure the right people were doing the right job.

-On a more practical level, there will be a lot of day-to-day things like the tap-testing that any others can do, maybe a property manager or another contractor on a regular visit, or even an occupier or landlord.
+On a more practical level, there will be many day-to-day things like the tap-testing that any others can do, maybe a property manager or another contractor on a regular visit, or even an occupier or landlord.

-Just make sure they’re clear on what they’re doing, have been shown how to correctly do so, and then document when each one is done.
+Just make sure they’re clear on what they’re doing, have been shown how to do so correctly, and then document when each is done.

 5. Weekly Tap Testing